 We have young but experienced doctors as well as aspiring professionals on the Team.
 Many of us have been through medical challenges either as patients or as doctors treating others and now have a determination to seek improvement in the delivery of healthcare services.
 We especially aim to lift the quality of care in the health sector based on our broad life experiences to provide a bridge between Providers and Patients.

-Ganbat Ganbaatar has over 10 years of experience on data collection and analysis.
+Ganbat Ganbaatar has over ten years of experience in data collection and analysis.
 He has worked for a variety of organizations including within government, the private sector, and international organizations.
 He currently works for the Mongolia Extractive Industries Transparency Initiative Secretariat as an information technology consultant.

 Board member, Physician, and Research Director at the First General Hospital in Ulaanbaatar, Mongolia.

 She is an active patient advocate, enthusiastic Rotarian for Peace Avenue UB, and board member of Oddariya, NGO for Health Education Development in Mongolia.
 Currently, she is a cardiologist and teaching instructor at the First Central Hospital of Mongolia.
 She did her graduate degrees at Harvard University in USA and Tohoku University in Japan.
 While she was living abroad, she was fascinated how advanced in the USA and Japan healthcare system and always hopes to bring that knowledge, skills, and state-of-art technology into her home country with an accessible and affordable cost.
 She believes building intuitional memory, intellectual investment, and educating professionals through innovative technology, exchanging professionals will be an invaluable investment to build effective public health and medical system in Mongolia.